NoobRobloxdev/MySummerBabetta-Source-Code/README.md

 Solid Collisions: Buildings are physical objects.
 You can walk into the garage, but you can't walk through walls.

 Survival Mechanics: Real-time Hunger and Thirst tracking.
-(WIP)
+(WIP) still btro

 Economic System: Start with 2000 EUR.